Compliance

 1. Credential Verification AI

-What it does: Automates verification of licenses, certifications, education, work history
+What it does: Automates verification of licenses, certifications, education, work history.

 Compliance risk: Moderate.
 If the AI rejects candidates based on credential evaluation (e.g., flags foreign medical degrees as "unverified"), disparate impact against international medical graduates (IMGs).
+This could trigger EEOC investigations under disparate impact theory, as outlined in EEOC's disparate impact guidance.

 Best practice: Use AI for data extraction and organization, but require human verification before rejecting candidates based on credentials.
+Integrate with state boards like the Federation of State Medical Boards.
+Regularly update AI databases to include international equivalencies.

 2. Resume Screening for Clinical Roles

-What it does: Screens resumes for relevant experience, keywords (e.g., "ICU," "ventilator management," "IV certification")
+What it does: Screens resumes for relevant experience, keywords (e.g., "ICU," "ventilator management," "IV certification").

 3. Video Interview Analysis

-What it does: Analyzes recorded video interviews for communication skills, confidence, enthusiasm, professionalism
+What it does: Analyzes recorded video interviews for communication skills, confidence, enthusiasm, professionalism.

 Compliance risk: VERY HIGH.
 Video AI is heavily regulated and high-risk for discrimination: